-CODE OF CONDUCT: The Code of Conduct governs the behavior expected of our students, and the process that is followed when those expectations are not met.
+- CODE OF CONDUCT: The Code of Conduct governs the behavior expected of our students, and the process that is followed when those expectations are not met.
 It is your “contract” with the College in terms of your behavior as a student.
 PLEASE NOTE: The Code of Conduct still applies while in online classes/Zoom meetings, and other remote activities.
-Please read it entirely at https://www.brookdalecc.edu/conduct.
+Please read it entirely at www.brookdalecc.edu/conduct.

 - If you or someone you know is having thoughts or feelings about suicide, please contact Monmouth County’s 24/7/365 Psychiatric Emergency Screening Services at 732-923-6999, the 2nd Floor Youth Helpline at 888-222-2228 (call or text), or call 911.

-ALCOHOL, DRUGS and TOBACCO: Brookdale takes alcohol and drug use very seriously.
+- ALCOHOL, DRUGS & TOBACCO: Brookdale takes alcohol and drug use very seriously.
 The possession, consumption and/or distribution of alcohol and illegal drugs on campus or at College-sponsored events is both contrary to the spirit of our institution and violates our policies.
-These matters will be referred to both the Brookdale Police and the Student Conduct & Compliance Office.
+These matters may be referred to both the Brookdale Police and the Student Conduct & Compliance Office.

-As required by law, the College Regulation related to alcohol and other drugs provides information related to:
+- As required by law, the College Regulation related to alcohol and other drugs provides information related to:

 - the unlawful possession, use and/or distribution of alcohol and other drugs on campus and as part of campus activities;

 - the applicable federal, state and local laws regarding alcohol and other drugs;

 - the health risks associated with alcohol and other drugs;

 - the availability of resources for those struggling with alcohol and or other drug use/abuse, and; the sanctions for violations of the Code of Conduct’s alcohol and other drug charges